vega/vega-plus/weekly_report.md

+# 09/18/2019 - 10/10/2019 - 10/16/2019
+## Goals for this week
+[X] Figure out how to collect field names from the dataflow graph (look at node._argval.encoders.enter.fields) [X] Figure out how to identify specific operator nodes in the dataflow graph [X] Implement first pass of altered postgres transform:
+  Recursively traverse postgres transform targets until a node N with fields f is hit.
+  For each such node N, backtrack up the graph until N's upstream collector node C is his.
+  Emit (C, f) for query generation.

+## Additional notes
+* Right now, I only generate simple `select f1, ..., f2 from table` queries.
+* I also pulse the changes through at the postgres transform node, rather than collector nodes.

+## Challenges
+* Need to figure out how to pulse changes through at the collector node level, rather than the postgres transform node.
+* Need to start handling all the operators (and therefore more query generation) here: https://github.com/vega/vega/tree/a27ffe09de611c99e338e2ca77c1d1bdfc662381/packages/vega-transforms.

 # 08/22/2019 - 08/28/2019
 ## Goals for this week
 * [X] Compile Vega lite gallery specs to Vega to see how much more complex the Vega specs are.